 This gives the Secretary responsibility for supervision of the child and the parent resumes parental responsibility as specified in the direction.

 There will be no conditions under the family preservation order, as a care by Secretary order does not include conditions.
-The Secretary may apply to the Court to have conditions included, and if it sees fit, the Court may decide on this without requiring the parties to attend or be represented.
+The Secretary may apply to the Children’s Court to have conditions included, and if it sees fit, the Court may decide on this without requiring the parties to attend Court or be legally represented.

 See Directing a parent to resume full parental responsibility for the steps that must be followed, and the related advice.